neicnordic/endit/README.md

 * Easier to set up:
   * Uses the ENDIT configuration file
   * Only needs periodic invocation (crontab, systemd timer)
+* Performs some sanity checking, in particular detection of duplicates of archived files (multiple tape copies of the same file object)

 Drawbacks: